Characters: The Order of the Stick: Team Evil

 - Cynicism Catalyst: Most of his family was killed by the Sapphire Guard, and Xykon tricked him into killing his little brother, Right-Eye, to ensure his loyalty.

 - Dangerously Genre Savvy:.
 Unlike Xykon, he uses military tactics instead of relying on brute strength; he refuses to rely on classic elementals as Giant Mooks, and instead uses stronger and rarer ones; after some Character Development, he refrains from using the We Have Reserves tactic.
 Finally, he uses La Résistance to get his boss' Soul Jar, before ambushing them with a group of summoned devils and giving them a Total Party Kill, and simply orders one of his aforementioned elementals to kill a Paladin trying to goad him into a duel.
 He even points out he's not taking stupid risks any more in doing so.
-He also kills everyone who knows that he has possession of the phylactery (and makes sure they won't be resurrected) to ensure the success of his Batman-Gambit.
+He also kills everyone who knows that he has possession of the phylactery (and makes sure they won't be resurrected) to ensure the success of The Plan.
 He also made a perfect forgery of the phylactery, knowing that Xykon would no longer let him hold onto it.
 After realizing the Order of the Stick is protecting the gates, he simply decided to wipe them out himself as soon as he could.
-When Xykon tells him to drop it, he summons a high level elemental to kill Roy.
+When Xykon tells him to drop it, he summons a high-level elemental to kill Roy.

 - Dark Messiah: Serves an evil god who wishes to bring equality to the Always Chaotic Evil creatures.

 - Deadpan Snarker: Expresses his disdain for the rest of Team Evil (and others) with sarcasm and cutting remarks